Pakistan reopens airspace to civil aviation after India standoff

 Partial operations at Pakistani airports resumed once the immediate crisis passed but restrictions continued to affect many international carriers using Pakistani airspace.

+Interglobe Aviation Ltd controlled Indigo Airlines, India’s largest by market share, incurred a loss of 251 million rupees due to the closure of the Pakistani airspace, while Spicejet Ltd incurred losses of 307.3 million rupees, Puri said.

+Representatives of Indigo and Spicejet did not respond to calls and messages seeking comment.

 Pakistan’s announcement came hours after United Airlines Holdings Inc said it was extending the suspension of its flights from the United States to Delhi and Mumbai in India until Oct.
-26, citing continued restrictions of Pakistani airspace.
+26, citing continued the Pakistani restriction.

+The dropping of the restriction will allow Pakistan, which this month agreed to a $6 billion bailout with the International Monetary Fund, to collect overflight fees from airlines.

 Reporting by James Mackenzie; Editing by Kim Coghill and Paul Tait